carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

 slug: kapp-deploy-oidc-gke
 date: 2022-07-14
 author: Yash Sethiya
-excerpt: "Use github action OIDC token to authenticate on GCP and deploy using kapp on GKE"
+excerpt: "Use Github Action OIDC token to authenticate on GCP and deploy using kapp on GKE"
 image: /img/logo.svg
 tags: ['kapp', 'oidc', 'keyless-authentication']
 ---

 ### Who

-This article can be helpful for anyone who wants to create the Github Action workflow to authenticate with GCP and how to deploy Kubernetes manifest on GKE using kapp.
+This article can be helpful for anyone who wants to create the Github Action workflow to authenticate with GCP and to deploy Kubernetes manifest on GKE using kapp.

 ### Why